Verwoerd Ceramics Online

 THE WORK OF C. VERWOERD (1913-2000), DUTCH CERAMIST, MODELER, AND DELFT PAINTER.

-The Verwoerd Ceramics Online museum undertakes to collect, study, preserve, and exhibit original specimen from the former Verwoerd ceramics workshop in Gouda, The Netherlands.
-Its collection includes Delft medallions, miniature clay pipes, and contemporary ceramic art jewellery.
-Serious collectors of Delft Jewellery (Delft Jewelry) may want to learn more about the production process, distinguish between hand painted and transfer printed Delft, and learn to recognize and appreciate the beauty of a genuine Verwoerd piece.
-The Museum also undertakes to assist private collectors and public Museums in establishing the authenticity of individual Verwoerd specimen.
+Verwoerd Ceramics Online is a Knowledge Center on Delft jewelry.
+It undertakes to collect, study, preserve, and exhibit original specimens from the former Verwoerd Ceramics Studio of Gouda, Netherlands, and other major manufacturers of Delft jewelry.
+Its collection includes Delft jewelry medallions, miniature clay pipes, and contemporary ceramic art jewelry.
+We aim at sharing our knowledge with professional dealers and serious collectors who want to learn more about Delft jewelry, distinguish between hand painted and printed Delft, and recognize and appreciate the beauty of the best hand painted Delft miniatures.
+Our helpdesk stands ready to assist both public museums and private owners in establishing the provenance of collections and individual Delft jewelry items.

-After WWII, Verwoerd establishes his own Ceramics Workshop in Gouda by the name of "C.Verwoerd Keramiek Atelier", and specializes in the production of miniature Delft medallions for application in silver jewellery, like brooches, bracelets, and pendants.
-His work stands out - even in comparison with other hand painted specimen - because of its painterly quality...
+After WW2 Cornelis Verwoerd establishes his own ceramics workshop in Gouda by the name of "C.Verwoerd Keramiek Atelier", and specializes in the production of miniature Delft medallions for application in silver jewelry, like brooches, bracelets, and pendants.
+His work stands out - even in comparison with other hand painted specimens - because of its painterly quality...

 more